 Solution 2: Restart your iPhone or iPad

-Simply restart your device by pressing and holding the on/off (sleep/wake) button and then slide the red slider.
-Wait about 10 seconds.
+- Other iPhone models and iPad with a Home button models.
+You can restart these devices by pressing and holding the on/off (sleep/wake – top or side) button until you see the red slider and then slide the red slider.
+Wait about a minute.
 Then turn your device back on by pressing and holding on/off button until you see the Apple logo.

 Solution 3: Restart the App Store app

 - iPhone X or later or iPad with iOS 12 or later: Swipe up from the bottom of your screen.
 This will open the App Switcher.
 Locate the App Store app preview and swipe up on it to close it.
 Then reopen the App Store app.